 The court appearance is typically set for 45 days from the time of the arrest.
 At this time John will either enter a plea of guilty or not guilty.

 With a plea of guilty, the bond will be exonerated and all parties will be freed from the obligations of the bail agreement.
 With a not guilty plea, the case will still be pending and the Los Angeles bail bond will stay in effect until the case is resolved, or exonerated by the judge for another reason.

 Most issues that arise can be resolved with a simple phone call, and only in exceptionally rare cases, does an indemnitor have to pay the full cost of the bond.
 Know your rights.

 In these cases, the defendant is released with a written promise to appear in court without requiring bail.

 If the case is not resolved within a year a new bail bond will have to be filed with the court.
 This is a separate transaction and requires the bail premium to be paid again.

 With larger bond amounts the source of the funds must be verified to determine that it comes from legal sources.

 Once the case has been resolved the money is returned.
 Very few people choose to go this route though because they don’t have the full bail amount sitting around that they can leave with the court for the long months it takes to resolve the case in court.

-You can read reviews from our many satisfied customers on Yelp here.
+Please read our reviews from our many satisfied local Los Angeles Bail Bonds customers on Yelp.